 - a.
 Lodging Facilities, as defined in §20.2.4.C, Lodging Facilities, are prohibited within an accessory living area.
 The accessory living area shall not be rented for 30 days or less as a short-term rental unit as regulated by §3.3.5.B, Short-Term Rental. - b.
-A tiny home on wheels fixed to a temporary foundation approved by the Larimer County Building Division may be used as an accessory living unit. - c.
 The accessory living area may be occupied by one additional living unit, separate from the principal dwelling unit.

 - a.
-Unless otherwise noted in this §3.4.5.A, an accessory living area in a detached building or in a portion of a residence that is attached with no direct access from the primary residence is allowed as a use by right. - b.
-Building permit applications are required for accessory living areas and are subject to all standards contained herein and all applicable impact fees, including transportation capital expansion fees.
+An accessory living area in a detached building or in a portion of a residence that is attached with no direct access from the primary residence is subject to review and approval through the administrative special review process in §6.4.3. - b.
+Building permit applications for accessory living areas are subject to all applicable impact fees, including transportation capital expansion fees.